HolsDuckett/CV/README.md

 ## Holly Duckett
+I am a problem solver who loves a good challenge and am able to take ownership of an issue through to resolution.

 As an operations manager for one of the largest and leading event venues in london, I achieved solving the unsolvable for clients such as Moncler, Bacardi and Netflix, on a daily basis.
 I thought I had mastered the creative art of problem solving, that was until I was introduced to coding.